 Your health and wellness are integral to both your personal and academic success, and we encourage all of our students to takes advantage of the services provided by the Wellness Centres, which cover all your medical, mental and support needs.

-The Diversity and Equity Office advocates for the equal treatment of everyone, regardless of your gender, race, ethnicity, culture, sexuality, religion, age, ability or socio-economic background.
+The Diversity and Equity Office (DEO) advocates for the equal treatment of everyone, regardless of your gender, race, ethnicity, culture, sexuality, religion, age, ability or socio-economic background.
+As we work to eliminate sexual assault on campus, the Gendered Violence Task Force (housed in the DEO) provides additional supports to the Laurier community.

 Have you heard about our OneCard?
 You can use it for taking the bus, checking out a library book, buying food, and much more.
 Need help with OSAP?
-Our Service Laurier offices on both the Waterloo and Brantford campuses are your one-stop shop for all enrollment services, including registration, scholarships and bursaries.
+Our Service Laurier offices on both the Waterloo and Brantford campuses are your one-stop shop for all enrolment services, including course registration, financial aid, and scholarships and bursaries.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×